zagmax/combinedmodulesrepo/README.md

 1) mvn test - to run all tests in project
 2) mvn -Dtest=* test - to run tests in specific classes, where '*' should be replaced by name of the class (e.g. "mvn -Dtest=TaskThreeTests test")

+## Logging
+Project logs are created with Log4j and saved within "*/target/logs/" Generated file appTest.log could be opened for investigation of any occured issues

 ## Reporting
 Projects testing reporting is executed by maven surefire.
+To generate report send in IDE terminal next command:
+- mvn site
-To generate report send in IDE terminal next command: mvn site After site is done report file "surefire-report.html" could be found in "*/target/site/" and for visualization could be opened in any browser
+After site is done report file "surefire-report.html" could be found in "*/target/site/" and for visualization could be opened in any browser
 ( looks as follows )
 ![report](https://github.com/zagmax/combinedmodulesrepo/assets/45147763/87dff02d-8a79-4c7e-8ab0-d9f7e932f845)

-## Logging
-Project logs are created with Log4j and saved within "*/target/logs/" Generated file appTest.log could be opened for investigation of any occured issues